June 11 – July 19, 2026

 A Celebration of Sport, Place, and People

 Soccer has deep roots in immigrant communities, schools, local clubs, and youth leagues across the United States.
 For many Americans, the sport is tied to family heritage, neighborhood life, and connections to the wider world.
-The 2026 World Cup will showcase that side of American culture.
+The 2026 World Cup showcased that side of American culture.

-It will also highlight the country's ability to host large civic and cultural events across a wide geography.
-Unlike a tournament centered in one city, the 2026 event will stretch across a continent.
-Fans may experience the Atlantic coast, the Gulf coast, the Midwest, the Pacific coast, and the borderlands of North America.
+It also highlighted the country's ability to host large civic and cultural events across a wide geography.
+Unlike a tournament centered in one city, the 2026 event stretched across a continent.
+Fans experienced the Atlantic coast, the Gulf coast, the Midwest, the Pacific coast, and the borderlands of North America.

 That variety is part of the American story.
 The United States is not one landscape, one accent, one cuisine, or one historical memory.
 It is a nation of regions held together by constitutional ideals, shared institutions, civic habits, and a long-running argument about liberty, responsibility, opportunity, and national purpose.